bradleyq/mc_vanilla_shaders/README.md

 - emissive clipping
 - no bloom
 - sky reflected incorrectly in end, nether, and blinded
-- water fog not working in end and nether
 - some translucents visible over fog
 - poor fps near water